deadBlueShark/education/golang/coursera-google-golang/golang-concurrency/note.md

 - Tasks must periodically wait for something
   - Ex: wait for memory, wait for IO, internet transfer...
 - Other concurrent tasks can operate while one task is waiting

+Von Neumann bottleneck: Memory access time is a performance bottleneck